Senior care tips to ensure a happy holiday

 Although the holiday season can be a happy and joyous time for most of us, many older adults and seniors find the season hectic, confusing and even depressing depending on their mental, physical and emotional conditions.
-The good news is that we can all help contribute to a happier season for the older adults and seniors in our lives by doing the following:
+The good news is that we can provide homecare support for the older adults and seniors in our lives by doing the following:

 - Explore old memories.
 Older adults and seniors love to share happy, humorous, and light-hearted memories.
 It can also be a wonderful way for them to interact with the “younger crowd” at a family event since many young people love to hear “what it was like when they were my age”.